pagopa/git-hooks/README.md

 - Prevent from committing secrets
 - Update dependencies when switching/merging branches
 - Prevent from pushing untested code
-- Prepend the commit message with the storyid
+- Prepend the storyid to the commit message

 ## Requirements